 So, I wanted to give this student a kinesthetic experience to get the desired affect: I suggested curved fingers, and under each finger she was crushing brittle little bugs.
 I wanted something that would give her a sense of stability in the structure of her finger, that she could then transfer all the way to the key-bed.

-The result was very effective: she had a consistent sound, and she achieved a projecting soft dynamic immediately.
+The result was very effective: she had a consistent, singing piano tone, and she achieved a projecting soft dynamic immediately.

 My fear, though, is that the idea of crushing something with her fingertips could lead to a complete isolation of the fingers.
 Instead of integrating her arm, the rest of her body would be cut off by a tight wrist and her fingers would try doing all the work.